Jdf2023/jophet/README.md

-# jophet
+# jophet - The Jophet Programming Language

-The Jophet Programming Language
+A new fast, safe and easy to learn general purpose systems programming language.